 The Children's Mental Health Services Program provides six-year grants to public entities for providing comprehensive community-based mental health services for children with serious emotional disturbances (SED).
-The program assists states and localities to produce community-based structures, intake procedures and service mechanisms.
+The program assists states, political subdivisions of states, American Indian and Alaska Native tribes, territories, and the District of Columbia to implement systems of care that are child-centered, family-driven, and culturally competent.
+Studies have shown that the lack of community based services can lead to unnecessary and expensive hospitalizations.
 Direct services provided through these initiatives include: diagnostic and evaluation services; outpatient services provided in a clinic, school or office; emergency services; intensive home-based services for the children and their families; intensive day-treatment services; respite care; therapeutic foster care; and services that assist the child in making the transition from the services received as a child to the services to be received as an adult.